-Some of the fashion designers of today have completed an arts or Visual Arts Bachelor's degree.
+Some hip fashion designers today have completed a Visual Arts Bachelor's degree.
 Some of these study programmes focus on combining theories and practices from painting, drawing and photography, ideal for fashion designing.

 - Study Visual Arts in Canada;